Deepening Roots in the Connecticut Valley

 Farmers Joe Czajkowski, owner of Lakeside Organics adjacent to this farm, and Gideon Porth, owner of Atlas Farm, combined are farming about 35 acres.
-Currently, three acres have been set aside for Cultivating for Community (CFC), an educational and production farm where The Food Bank, volunteers, and school groups work together to grow and harvest crops while learning about sustainable agriculture, environmental stewardship, food security and food sovereignty.
+Currently, three acres have been set aside for Cultivating for Community (CFC), our regenerative farming and education initiative where The Food Bank, volunteers, and school groups work together to grow and harvest crops while learning about sustainable agriculture, environmental stewardship, food security and food sovereignty.
 CFC was conceived to begin a journey of learning and practice in no-till farming and food justice.

 - Increase the amount of locally-grown vegetables that are served in school meals